-For each performance measure the State will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
+For each performance measure the state will use to assess compliance with the statutory assurance (or subassurance), complete the following.
 Where possible, include numerator/denominator.

-For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
+For each performance measure, provide information on the aggregated data that will enable the state to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and Percent of participant records indicating individual has been given choice of waiver services and choice between eligible waiver providers.
-N=number of participant records reviewed indicating choice of waiver services and choice between eligible waiver providers.
-D=number of participant records reviewed
+Percent of participant records indicating individual has been given choice between institutional and waiver services and choice between eligible waiver providers and services.
+N=number of participant records indicating choice given between institutional and waiver services and choice given between eligible waiver providers and services.
+D=number of participants records

-Review of person-centered service plans and other documentation in the Medicaid Waiver Management Application
+Record reviews, off-site If 'Other' is selected, specify: Review of person centered service plans and other documentation in the Medicaid Waiver Management Application

-Responsible Party for Frequency of data Sampling Approach data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies):

-State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level with a +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 Other Specify: Annually

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 Continuously and Ongoing

 Other Specify:

 ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the state to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-The Department or its designee will review critical incidents, waiver service, and Medicaid State Plan utilization for appropriate response to need monthly.
-The Department will track, trend, and review grievances and complains for system wide issues quarterly.
+The Department or its designee will review critical incidents and waiver service and Medicaid State Plan utilization for appropriate response to need monthly.
+The Department will track, trend, and review grievances and complaints for system wide issues quarterly.

 i.
-Describe the Stateâs method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction.
+Describe the state's method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction and the state's method for analyzing information from individual problems, identifying systemic deficiencies, and implementing remediation actions.
 In addition, provide information on the methods used by the state to document these items.